jedireza/frame/README.md

 [Postman](http://www.getpostman.com/) is a great tool for testing and developing APIs.

-__Note:__ The live demos have been modified so you cannot change the root user, the root user's linked admin role or the root admin group.
-This was done in order to keep the API ready to show at all times.
+__Note:__ The live demo has been modified so you cannot change the root user, the root user's linked admin role or the root admin group.
+This was done in order to keep the API ready to use at all times.

 ## Requirements